unfoldedcircle/integration-node-library/examples/README.md

   - While configuring an integration driver, the user can also override the driver address.
 - The `setup_data_schema` property enables the driver setup flow to configure the driver during registration.
   - The first request sent is `setup_driver` containing the provided input values (if there are input fields).
-    This triggers the `uc.EVENTS.SETUP_DRIVER` event in the library which the integration driver has to acknowledge.
+    This triggers the (optional) setup handler callback provided in the `init` call.
-  - From there on, the integration driver needs to send `driver_setup_change` messages with the setup status, or user input requests.
-This is handled with calling `uc.driverSetupProgress` and `uc.requestDriverSetupUserConfirmation`.
+  - From there on, the integration driver needs to handle the `SetupDriver` instances and return an appropriate action.
-  - See [simulated-light/light.js](simulated-light/light.js) for an example and the [Integration-API documentation](https://github.com/unfoldedcircle/core-api/tree/main/doc/integration-driver).
+  - See [setup-flow/setup_flow.js](setup-flow/setup_flow.js) for an example and the [Integration-API documentation](https://github.com/unfoldedcircle/core-api/tree/main/doc/integration-driver).
+  - ⚠️ the `uc.EVENTS.SETUP_DRIVER` event is deprecated and will be removed at the end of 2024!

 ## Driver registration